xinzhan/core-services.en/help/interface/faq.md

 ## Why does my company need to log in through the Experience Cloud interface?

 The functionality provided by the Experience Cloud interface adds new value to your business.
-It also is the standard path for accessing solutions going forward, eventually replacing other individual solution login flows.
+It also is the standard path for accessing applications going forward, eventually replacing other individual application login flows.
 Logging in through Experience Cloud facilitates a smoother transition later.

 ## How do I resolve concerns about migrating my company?